 Prayer changes things.
-It’s been central to MAF since we began flying more than 60 years ago, from people like you praying in your home or church to our pilots praying before each flight takes off.
-Will you join our growing family and pray with us?
+It’s been central to MAF since we began flying about 70 years ago, from people like you praying in your home or church to our pilots praying before each flight takes off.
+Would you join our growing family and pray with us?

 MAF PNG Operations Update - 14 May 2021